Conner Cappelletti: Coaching career

 On November 20, 2019, Cappelletti resigned his positions with both LCC and Lane United.
 He and his fiancée moved to Ohio, where Cappelletti took a position as a coach at Cincinnati-area youth club Cincinnati United SC.
 He departed Lane United with a 5–4–5 record from his lone season in charge and ended his Titans tenure with a record of 16–18–9.
 Cappelletti spent two years at Cincinnati United, then in 2021 was hired as an assistant coach for the Western Oregon Wolves, a brand-new NCAA Division II program.
 He was the first assistant in program history, but left the team before it ever played a game.
 In 2022, Cappelletti returned to Lane United as an assistant coach while also serving as an assistant for the Willamette Bearcats men's and women's teams.

 Ahead of the 2023 season, Cappelletti briefly joined North Alabama SC as the club's assistant director of coaching.
 Shortly after, he was named as the head coach of the senior men's team, playing in USL League Two, and as an assistant coach for the senior women's team, playing in the USL W League.
 However, after just one month in Alabama and without taking charge of a game, Cappelletti received a professional coaching offer and departed to become an assistant coach for USL League One club Richmond Kickers.
 The head coach of the Kickers, Darren Sawatzky, was the head coach of Guam when Cappelletti earned his three caps with the national team.

+On 15 December 2025, the Richmond Kickers announced his departure as assistant coach.